HISTORY OF ALTON DAY OF RENEWAL

 In 2015 we celebrated our 40th Anniversary with Bishop Philip.
 Charles Whitehead prophesied that we would be on the move and experience a big expansion.
 Then, from July 2016 St Lucy's decided to focus on their Educational mission and ADoRE met temporarily at St Andrew's Hall in Medstead for the remainder of 2016.

-In 2015 the ADoRE Websie was created with just 5 pages of basic information.
+In 2015 the ADoRE Website was created with just 5 pages of basic information.
 In June 2016 it was redesigned and since then has expanded to include extensive information on charismatic renewal and recordings of all talks given on the day.
-By November 2020 the website recorded 10,000 visits to the homepage,
+By November 2020 the website recorded 10,000 visits to the homepage, By May 2022, that had increased to 20,500.

 In January 2017 we were delighted that our original home of Alton Convent warmly welcomed us back and we were sure Sister Paddy is praying for us from heaven, along with many of the early members who have gone home to the Lord, as numbers began to rise again.
 (See article on the return to Alton HERE.)
 In 2018, Deacon John Foley retired from active ministry and Alastair Emblem took over as leader.